5umit-chandra/SQL_Spotify_Analysis/README.md

 ## ℹ️ Dataset Source

-The raw dataset is downloaded from [Kaggle](https://www.kaggle.com/).
+The initial raw dataset is downloaded in CSV format from [Kaggle.com](https://www.kaggle.com/) and then imported into MySQL.